cp2k/dbcsr/README.md

 * GNU make
 * a Fortran compiler which supports at least Fortran 2003 (respectively 2008+TS when using the C-bindings)
-* a companion C compiler which supports at least C99
 * a LAPACK implementation (reference, OpenBLAS-bundled and MKL have been tested)
-* a SCALAPACK implementation (reference or MKL have been tested)
+* a BLAS implementation (reference, OpenBLAS-bundled and MKL have been tested)
-* a BLAS implementation or [libxsmm](https://github.com/hfp/libxsmm)
+* a Python version installed (2.x and 3.x have been tested)

+Optionally, you can install [libxsmm](https://github.com/hfp/libxsmm).

 To build with CUDA support you further need:

 * CUDA Toolkit
-* C++ STL implementation
+* a C++ compiler which supports at least C++11 standard

+We test against GNU and Intel compilers.

 ## Getting started